andyborrell/pygamezero_bird/docs/source/part2.rst

 You've been pressing play a lot haven't you?
 That's how you see the effect of your code changes.

-From now on we're going to stop telling you when to press play and just encourage you to try running your code when you've completed each litte code box, or when you feel like it.
+From now on we won't always tell you when to press play.
+We encourage you to try running your code when you've completed each litte code box, or whenever you feel like it.

 Sometimes you'll see an error, in which case: read the last line of the error, think about what you just changed and get investigating.
-You can always ask a mentor if you are really stuck.
+You can always ask a mentor if you need help.

 Flying forwards